 I have avoided this undertaking for many years because running does not come easily to me.
 I’ve often said, “I’m just not a runner” or “I have a bad back.”
 They are both true, but I have listed key results to help me overcome these challenges.

 - I will look up the date and registration deadline for the St. Jude’s half marathon (done).

 - I will research training regiments to properly prepare (working on this).

 - I will incorporate yoga to help strengthen my back (check).

 - I will focus on nutrition and lose five pounds by January 18th (I ate Cracker Barrel this weekend, so this is in doubt- sawmill gravy is my kryptonite).

 I also typed out my professional goals and printed them as a poster.
 They are framed and hanging in my office.
 Every time I work at my desk I see them as a constant reminder of how I should be devoting my time.

-I do not believe OKR is a magic bullet; rather, it’s a tool to help align your goals, time, energy, and focus.
+I do not believe OKRs are a magic bullet; rather, they are a tool to help align your goals, time, energy, and focus.
 I’ll keep you posted on my setbacks, failures, and progress.
 Here’s to embracing the best versions of ourselves in 2019.